SW-star2316/AWS-/README.md

 # AWS & EC2 Virtual Machine Written Description
-* First log into your AWS
+* Log in to your AWS Management Console.
+Begin by accessing the AWS portal using your credentials.
+* Launch a New Instance.
+Navigate to the EC2 Dashboard and select "Launch an Instance."
+* Name Your Instance.
+Assign a recognizable name to your instance (e.g., “Windows”).
+* Select an Amazon Machine Image (AMI).
+Choose Microsoft Windows as your operating system.
-* Then click on lauch an Instnace
+* Choose an Instance Type.
+Select t2.xlarge as the instance type to allocate sufficient resources.
-* Create name as window
+* Create a Key Pair.
-* click on Windows as the machine image
+Generate a new key pair, or use an existing one, to securely access the instance.
+Be sure to download and store the .pem file securely.
-* Then slect the insstance type t2.xLagre
+* Launch the Instance.
-* Create a keypair
-* After click on lauch instace
+Review your configuration and click "Launch Instance" to initiate deployment.
+* Configure Security Group Settings.
-* Once the instace is approve go to seecurity group to allow RDP
+Once the instance is launching, modify the Security Group to allow RDP (Remote Desktop Protocol) by opening port 3389.
-* Dowload th instance and wait for the instance to be ready
+* Wait for the Instance to Initialize.
-* Once you instance is us you will Get password through your keypair
-* After retrieving the password you will next Connect to your RDP
+Monitor the instance status until it shows as “Running” and “Status Checks: 2/2 passed.”
+* Retrieve the Administrator Password.
+Once the instance is ready, select the instance and click "Get Windows Password".
+You will use your previously created key pair to decrypt the password.
+* Connect via Remote Desktop (RDP).
+Use the decrypted password along with the public IPv4 address of the instance to connect through Remote Desktop Connection on your local machine.

 # EC2 Windows
 https://www.loom.com/share/2498340303ab4606be89517189a4093a?sid=407caa75-9c86-4a9b-b8da-0121b86028f5